astridx/meinblog/sik/r/prettier-eslint/index.md

 ---
-title: "How to make Prettier work with ESLint"
+title: 'How to make Prettier work with ESLint'
-description: "Brief step by step tutorial on how to combine Prettier and ESLint for VSCode, Sublime, or any other IDE/editor.
-You will get to know the ESLint Prettier Rules that are needed to get you started ..."
+description: 'Brief step by step tutorial on how to combine Prettier and ESLint for VSCode, Sublime, or any other IDE/editor.
+You will get to know the ESLint Prettier Rules that are needed to get you started ...'
-date: "2019-06-14T13:50:46+02:00"
+date: '2019-06-14T13:50:46+02:00'
-categories: ["JavaScript", "VS Code", "Tooling"]
-keywords: ["eslint prettier", "prettier eslint", "prettier eslint vscode", "prettier eslint sublime", "prettier eslint rules"]
+categories: ['JavaScript', 'VS Code', 'Tooling']
+keywords:
+  [
+    'eslint prettier',
+    'prettier eslint',
+    'prettier eslint vscode',
+    'prettier eslint sublime',
+    'prettier eslint rules',
+  ]
-hashtags: ["#100DaysOfCode", "#VSCode"]
+hashtags: ['#100DaysOfCode', '#VSCode']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />